General Demographic Pre-trained Models for Enhancing Predictive Performance Across Diseases and Population: Methods

 \section{Methods}

-This study aims to develop a GDP model, conceptualized as a foundational model designed to enhance the predictive utility of demographic attributes.
+This study aims to develop a GDP model, enhancing the predictive utility of demographic attributes for multiple medical predictive tasks.
 The overall workflow is illustrated in Figure~\ref{training_flow}.
-The process begins with training the GDP model solely on age and gender information (Figure~\ref{training_flow}a), followed by applying the resulting embeddings to three distinct downstream predictive tasks (Figure~\ref{training_flow}b).
-To guide the embedding learning process, the GDP model was trained to predict the Charlson Comorbidity Index (CCI) \cite{charlson1987new} at each patient visit.
+The process begins with training the GDP model solely on age and gender information (Figure~\ref{training_flow}a), and learn a representative embedding that inherited the insight within the age and gender attribute.
+The GDP model was trained to predict the Charlson Comorbidity Index (CCI) \cite{charlson1987new} at each patient visit.
 The CCI is a widely adopted measure for assessing patient mortality risk and disease severity based on comorbid conditions, and thus serves as a robust proxy for generating embeddings that capture clinically meaningful health status representations.
-The study further evaluated three distinct encoding strategies and two input ordering schemes.
+Calculating CCI as the training label allowed GDP to be trained in a self-supervised fashion, resolving the requirement of large amount of labeling.
+GDP was then applied to three medical predictive tasks (Figure~\ref{training_flow}b) to generate insightful representations, and tested their transferability within different settings.
+The study also evaluated three distinct encoding strategies and two input ordering schemes to investigate the effective composition of foundation models.